triggerman722/colorstrap/README.md

 ## Community

-Get updates on Bootstrap's development and chat with the project maintainers and community members.
+Get updates on Colorstrap's development and chat with the project maintainers and community members.

 - Follow [@colorstrap on Twitter](https://twitter.com/colorstrap).
 - Read and subscribe to [The Official Colorstrap Blog](https://blog.colorstrap.com).